-Once used only in agriculture, pole barns have gained popularity in the residential and commercial markets.
-Uses include pole shops, garages, and even homes.
-This building type has definite benefits and offers a strong alternative to traditional construction methods.
+Once used only in agriculture, pole barns have gained popularity in both the residential and commercial markets.
+This building type has clear benefits and offers a strong alternative to traditional construction methods.
 Modern pole buildings owe their popularity to their low cost and the ease and speed with which they can be erected.
 Pole buildings adapt to a wide range of functional structures for residential, industrial, and commercial use.
-It is evident that pole buildings are the right choice.

-Like other types of structures, pole barns can be repurposed to serve quite well as shops, retail stores, garages – anything really.
-Pole shops and garages are popular among mechanics and tradesmen, as they are inexpensive to build.
+Like other types of structures, pole barns can be designed to serve quite well as shops, retail stores, garages – anything really.
+Pole shops and garages are popular among mechanics and tradesmen, as they are relatively inexpensive to build.
 Equestrians also find pole structures convenient and effective for horse arenas.
-Durable and easy to clean, a pole horse arena is more practical than traditional structures.
+Durable and easy to clean, a pole barn horse arena is more practical than traditional structures.
 Never mind horses, you could create a pole barn design for any number of sports facilities, depending on the needs of the sport.